CMMC Level 1

-Beginning in 2021, the government only awards contracts to businesses that meet CMMC standards.
+Beginning in 2021, the government will only award contracts to businesses that meet CMMC standards.
 The contract defines which of the five CMMC levels are required.

 Contractors may no longer self-report compliance.
 Audits are now performed by certified third-party assessment organizations (C3PAO).
 It’s key to create and institute your CMMC plan now to prepare for the C3PAO audit.

 Overview of CMMC Level 1: Basic Cyber Hygiene